-We are in the fourth year of garage greenhouse growing where we grow food year round.
+We are in the fourth year of garage greenhouse/growing room growing where we grow food year-round.
 You can read more about it here.
-The wicking bed for the greenhouse evolved out of experience.

 A very important part of a greenhouse is the soil to grow plants in.
-Since a garage greenhouse, or any other indoor greenhouse, has no soil, we had to come up with a good alternative solution.
+Since our garage greenhouse, has no soil, we had to come up with a good alternative solution.

 Anyway, after some consideration, we decided to try a wicking bed.

 The DIY wicking bed is a great solution for a self-watering raised bed.
 Filled with good soil mix it waters the plants from the bottom up.

 You can build a wicking bed as small as a square foot or as big as you want it to be.
 It has a waterproof lining that holds a reservoir of water at the bottom from which water is drawn upwards like a wick to the surface of the bed, through soil or roots of the plants in the bed.

 Wicking beds are great for container gardening.
 A wicking bed can be indoors or outdoors.
 Wicking beds are great for a greenhouse where there is no soil to plant in.

 Wicking beds are also great for an outdoor garden if you want the garden bed to be close to the house.
 This way the foundation stays dry, while the plants are well watered.